MarNeXD/Portfolio/README.md

 # About me
-My name is Martin Němec, computer graphics, game programmer and frest graduate from Czech Technical University in Prague.
+My name is Martin Němec, computer graphics, game programmer and fresh graduate from Czech Technical University in Prague.
 I'm game programming enthusiast.
 I love programming games by creating the logic, tools and technology, which makes the game what it is.

 # Languages